 Kids will love this simple felt apple craft and the best part is it comes with a printable template, which makes your job even easier!

 A simple DIY Apple Game is the perfect activity extension to a classic Dr. Suess themed apple book!
 This is also a simple way to include fine motor skills with a fun activity!

-Why just implement apple-themed activities when you can turn a whole part of your room into its own dedicated Apple Orchard Math Play Corner.
+Why just implement apple-themed activities when you can turn a whole part of your room into its own dedicated.
 Kids will LOVE this!